 We have already seen, how we can use Team Foundation Server for source control.
 I have also mentioned that, TFS itself is a much more big combining almost all software development tools like project/task management, source control, bug tracker, build management etc, making itself as a revolutionary all in one software tool for software development life cycle with visual studio.
 Here, in this article, my goal is to get you familiar with team foundation server project management system in brief.
 Also, I am assuming, you have some basic idea and adapted yourself with the source control management already.
+Managing it all can be tiresome, a systematic 30 60 90 day plan is an ideal way to go.

 The Team Foundation Server Project Management SDLC Steps: